alexechoi/sas-prices-py/README.md

 ## Installation

-To install SAS-PY, clone the repository and ensure the required dependencies are installed:
+To install SAS-PRICES-PY, clone the repository and ensure the required dependencies are installed:

 ```bash
 git clone https://github.com/alexechoi/sas-py.git